firehydrant/prose_mirror/README.md

 ## Known Issues

 - Markdown serialization for lists and code blocks may not produce perfect output in all cases.
 Contributions to improve this are welcome.
+- Complex document structures like nested lists, linked images, and tables have varying levels of support:
+  - Basic formatting (bold, italic, links) works well
+  - Blockquotes with lists have limited formatting
+  - Nested lists don't maintain proper indentation
+  - Tables are not currently supported

 ## License